WICG/EventListenerOptions/explainer.md

 The fundamental problem here is not limited to touch events. [`wheel` events](https://w3c.github.io/uievents/#events-wheelevents) suffer from an identical issue.
-In contrast, [pointer event handlers](https://w3c.github.io/pointerevents/) are designed to never block scrolling unless a developer has explicitly indicated (through the use of `touch-action`) that a specific default browser action should be suppressed, and so do not suffer from this issue.
+In contrast, [pointer event handlers](https://w3c.github.io/pointerevents/) are designed to never delay scrolling (though developers can declaratively suppress scrolling altogether with the `touch-action` CSS property), so do not suffer from this issue.
 Essentially the passive event listener proposal brings the performance properties of pointer events to touch and wheel events.

 This proposal provides a way for authors to indicate at handler registration time whether the handler may call `preventDefault()` on the event (i.e. whether it needs an event that is [cancelable](https://dom.spec.whatwg.org/#dom-event-cancelable)).
 When no touch or wheel handlers at a particular point require a cancelable event, a user agent is free to start scrolling immediately without waiting for JavaScript.
 That is, passive listeners are free from surprising performance side-effects.